How did you get this author interview gig?

 What are ARCs?

 ARCs stand for advanced reader copies.
-They are copies of a book that are printed and/or released as an e-book before the book goes on sale.
+They are copies of a book that are printed and/or released before the book goes on sale.
 They are sent to reviewers, librarians, bookstores, and similar outlets to help generate early buzz and reviews.
 They also help librarians and booksellers decide whether to purchase a particular book for their collection.

 What is a TBR list?